vgteam/vg_wdl/README.md

 - *DV_MODEL_DATA*: .data-00000-of-00001 file for a custom DeepVariant calling model
 - *DV_MODEL_FILES*: Array of all files in the root directory of the DV model, if not using DV_MODEL_META/DV_MODEL_INDEX/DV_MODEL_DATA format
 - *DV_MODEL_VARIABLES_FILES*: Array of files that need to go in a 'variables' subdirectory for a DV model
 - *DV_KEEP_LEGACY_AC*: Should DV use the legacy allele counter behavior?
 Default is 'true'.
 Should be 'false' for HiFi.
 - *DV_NORM_READS*: Should DV normalize reads itself?
 Default is 'false'.
 Should be 'true' for HiFi.
 - *OTHER_MAKEEXAMPLES_ARG*: Additional arguments for the make_examples step of DeepVariant
+- *DV_USE_GPUS*: Should DeepVariant use GPUs for calling variants?
+Default is 'true'.
 - *DV_IS_1_7_OR_NEWER*: Flag to use DeepVariant 1.7+ command line syntax and recommended flags.
 Must be true if providing a DV 1.7+ Docker image, and false if providing an older one.
 - *DV_NO_GPU_DOCKER*: Container image to use when running DeepVariant for steps that don't benefit from GPUs
 - *DV_GPU_DOCKER*: Container image to use when running DeepVariant for steps that benefit from GPUs
 - *SPLIT_READ_CORES*: Number of cores to use when splitting the reads into chunks.
 Default is 8.
 - *SPLIT_READ_MEM*: Memory, in GB, to use when splitting the reads into chunks.
 Default is 50.